alexgolec/tda-api/docs/order-builder.rst

               .set_stop_price(1250)
       )

+You can find the full listing of order templates and utility functions :ref:`here <order_templates>`.

 Now that you have some background on how orders are structured, let's dive into the order builder itself.